 Asset and Risk Management

-Created in 2001, this centre does research in asset management, most particularly in the organisation and improvement of risk management.
-The research centre, in partnership with industry leaders, brings together thirty-four professors, research engineers, and research associates to work in six main fields of research:
+Created in 2001, EDHEC-Risk Institute has become the premier academic centre for industry-relevant research in investment management, focusing on asset allocation and risk management and has developed an ambitious portfolio of research and educational initiatives in the domain of investment solutions for institutional and individual investors.
+The research centre, in partnership with industry leaders, brings together fifty-three professors, research engineers, research associates, and affiliate professors to work in seven main fields of research

 This research centre aims to address the profound knowledge gap faced by infrastructure investors by collecting and standardising private investment and cash flow data and running state-of-the-art asset pricing and risk models to create the performance benchmarks that are needed for asset allocation, prudential regulation and the design of new infrastructure investment solutions.
 EDHECinfra currently has the world’s largest dedicated database of infrastructure investment cash flows, covering more than 15 years of data and hundreds of projects across the globe.
 EDHECinfra is headquartered in Singapore and has a team of 10 researchers.